jrussellfreelance/powershell-scripts/readme.md

 ssh-new-db-mysql.ps1: Connects to a Linux server and creates a MySQL database.

-ssh-new-wordpress-port.ps1: Connects to a Linux server and creates a Wordpress instance running on a port.  ***NOTE:*** This script has been removed temporarily until I have time to fix it.

 ssh-restart-web.ps1: Connects to a Linux server and restarts the nginx and php-fpm services.

-ssh-rmwp.ps1: Connects to a Linux server and deletes a Wordpress instance.

 ssh-start-web.ps1: Connects to a Linux server and starts the nginx and php-fpm services.